percona/pmm-doc/docs/get-started/alert-templates.md

 Here is the full list of alert templates available in Percona Monitoring and Management (PMM).

-This list includes both built-in templates, accessible to all PMM users, and customer-only templates, which are exclusive to users who have connected their PMM instance to the Percona Platform using a Percona Account.
+This list includes both built-in templates, accessible to all PMM users, and customer-only templates, which are exclusive to users who have [connected PMM to Percona Platform](../how-to/integrate-platform.md) using a Percona Account.

-Certainly.
-I'll update the table while keeping the original descriptions intact and organizing it by database technology.
-Here's the updated table:

-### PMM Alert templates

-This table presents a comprehensive list of alert templates available in Percona Monitoring and Management (PMM).
-It includes both built-in templates, available to all PMM users, and customer-only templates.
-Customer-only templates are exclusive to users who have connected their PMM instance to the Percona Platform using a Percona account.
-Templates are organized by database technology for easy reference.

-Certainly.
-I'll reorganize the table to put the generic database technology templates at the top, followed by specific database technologies.
-Here's the updated table:

-### PMM Alert Templates

-This table presents a comprehensive list of alert templates available in Percona Monitoring and Management (PMM).
-It includes both built-in templates, available to all PMM users, and customer-only templates.
-Customer-only templates are exclusive to users who have connected their PMM instance to the Percona Platform using a Percona account.
-Templates are organized with generic database technology templates at the top, followed by specific database technologies.

 | Template name | Description | Availability | Database technology |
 | :------------ | :---------- | :----------- | :------------------ |